outsu/MacrOUT/README.md

 ## Configuration

 Buttons must be connected to 3V3OUT pin and any digital pins.
-In default, I connected where the pins down below, I chose them for make my PCB more tidy.
+By default, I connected where the pins down below, I chose them for making my PCB more tidy.

 **Default Pins:** _GP0, GP1, GP3, GP4, GP6, GP7, GP9, GP10, GP13, GP14, GP15, GP16_